The Case Against Miracles edited by John W Loftus

 What happens when you get them?
 All you end up with is AN ASSERTION that nature did not do something.
 You cannot test paranormal or magical or supernatural forces so that is as far as you can go.
 "It is not a natural event but I can say no more than that."
 You end up with an anomaly that interests science.
 You do not get to a miracle.
 The miracle conclusion goes beyond evidence and logic.

 The evidence sifting and checking is a lot of work.
-And it is never done.
+And it is never done by any religion.
 Half doing it is as bad as not bothering.
 Evidence half done sends the innocent person to the gallows.

 DAVID HUME